Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)

 ### Team's experience

+We are a cybersecurity team, specialized in end-user devices & smartphone security,  now working on blockchain after some experiences with the banking industry.
+We have won cybersecurity innovation award from Société Générale and Wavestone (security consulting and audit firm in the financial industry).
+We have also been selected by 500 startup Accelerator, batch 20 in San Francisco and have our patent portfolio financed by France Brevet, a government agency.
+We then stop the activity of our former company to address legacy financial institutions and let go our patent ownership to focus on blockchain project.
+We are now security and Fintech multiple entrepreneurs, security Researchers, patents fillers who turn open-source developers and blockchain enthusiasts.

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.